Minres/crave/INSTALL.md

 * g++ (at least v4.7.2)
 * SystemC:
   the environment variable SYSTEMC_HOME must show to the SystemC installation.
-  If SystemC is not already installed on your system, use `./setup_systemc.sh [NUM_THREADS]` script to download, build, and install it.
 * UVM-SystemC:
   the environment variable UVM_SYSTEMC_HOME must show to the UVM-SystemC installation.
-  If UVM-SystemC is not already installed on your system, use `./setup_uvm_systemc.sh [NUM_THREADS]` script to download, build, and install it.
 * Boost (at least v1.50.0 and the environment variable BOOST_ROOT must be set accordingly)
 * zlib development libraries (e.g. zlib1g-dev).